Quantum dynamics of the avian compass

 Here the contrast is independent of $k_{s}$ and $k_{t}$, depending only upon the ratio of $\bar{\Gamma}\Delta\Gamma$ and $(B\Delta\mu)^{2}$.
 Figure \ref{fig:coherencedecay} illustrates the decay of the Bloch vector for both an efficient (high contrast) and an inefficient (low contrast) compass.
 As $\bar{\Gamma}$ is large relative to $B\Delta\mu$, it follows that an efficient compass receptor must have $\Delta \Gamma$ small or zero.

-From table \ref{table:deltaS_smallalpha} in the Supplementary Material, it can be seen that $\Delta \Gamma$ will be small only in the case that it is zero by symmetry.
+From table \ref{table:deltaS_smallalpha} in the appendix, it can be seen that $\Delta \Gamma$ will be small only in the case that it is zero by symmetry.
 Here the rate of dephasing $\frac{5\alpha \kappa}{6 \beta}$ due to $\vec{I}\cdot\Delta \vec{S}$ for a nucleus far from the radical pair is inversely proportional to $\tau_{\epsilon}=1/\kappa$, the rate of decay for correlations in the environment.
-Thus, it is likely that an efficient compass will employ an excited state with cylindrical symmetry, thereby eliminating this term.
+Thus, it is likely that an efficient compass will employ an excited state with cylindrical symmetry, which eliminates this term.

 Similar logic can be used to compare the loss of contrast resulting from an oscillatory field tuned to the Larmor frequency with that seen in behavioral experiments.
 Here the oscillatory field may flip the spin of one electron in the radical pair, thereby populating states with $m_{s}=\pm1$.
 As the populations of $\Ket{t^{+}}$, $\Ket{t^{-}}$ and $\Ket{t}$ equilibrate rapidly, the final triplet populations will be indistinguishable from those produced by the compass mechanism.
-As derived in the Supplementary Materials, the rate of such spin flips is $\Omega=\frac{|B_{\text{osc}}|}{2\sqrt{2}}$.
+As derived in the appendix, the rate of such spin flips is $\Omega=\frac{|B_{\text{osc}}|}{2\sqrt{2}}$.
 Adding this rate to $R_{ts}(\theta)$ and setting $\Delta \Gamma=0$ yields a new equation for the contrast

 which is plotted as a function of $B_{\text{osc}}$ in Figure \ref{fig:contrast_vs_Bosc}.
 Consistent with \cite{ritz2004resonance}, Figure \ref{fig:contrast_vs_Bosc} shows a rapid loss of contrast as $B_{\text{osc}}$ grows from 1 to 10 nT -- precisely the range in which experiment shows a crossover from oriented to disoriented behavior.
 Some inconsistency with experiment can be seen if the static field strength is doubled -- while experiment shows disoriented behavior for $(B,B_{\text{osc}})$=(100 $\mu$T, 15 nT) and oriented behavior for (50 $\mu$T, 5 nT), Figure \ref{fig:contrast_vs_Bosc} shows higher contrast for the first case than for the second.